deployKF/deployKF/README.md

 ### Who makes deployKF?

 deployKF was originally created by [Mathew Wicks](https://www.linkedin.com/in/mathewwicks/) ([GitHub: @thesuperzapper](https://github.com/thesuperzapper)), a Kubeflow lead and maintainer of the popular [Apache Airflow Helm Chart](https://github.com/airflow-helm/charts).
-However, deployKF is now a community-led project, and welcomes contributions from anyone who wants to help.
+However, deployKF is now a community-led project that welcomes contributions from anyone who wants to help.

 For commercial services related to deployKF, please see the [support page](https://www.deploykf.org/about/support/#commercial-support).